bmrb-io/PyNMRSTAR/README.md

 ```
 Note that you can see the saveframe names in the tree printout above.

-You can do the same for loops within a saveframe, but for loops you must use their tag category (the part before the period) to access them (note that to get to the `Vendor` loop we first had to go through its parent saveframe, named `X-PLOR_NIH` (the `X-PLOR_NIH` saveframe is of the category `software` - you'll see where you access the category later and why accessing by category is preferrable).
+You can do the same for loops within a saveframe, but for loops you must use their tag category (the part before the period) to access them (note that to get to the `Vendor` loop we first had to go through its parent saveframe, named `X-PLOR_NIH` (the `X-PLOR_NIH` saveframe is of the category `software` - you'll see where you access the category later and why accessing by category is preferable).
 ```python
 >>> explor_nih_vendor = entry15000['X-PLOR_NIH']['_Vendor']
 >>> print explor_nih_vendor